sandeepk27/sandeepk27/README.md

 - ⚡ **To live creative life, we must lose our fear of being wrong.**

-- 👨‍💻 You can also check out my Poetfolio [https://sandeepk27.github.io/Portfolio/]
+- 👨‍💻 You can also check out my Portfolio [https://sandeepk27.github.io/Portfolio/]

 <br>